Ogden Valley Travel Resources

 #TravelWise in the Ogden Valley

 TravelWise is a set of actions that encourage Utahns and visitors to reduce energy consumption, optimize mobility and improve air quality — ultimately improving quality of life.
-So what are the actions that apply to Ogden Valley to relieve the “red snake” and prevent unnecessary car emissions?
+So what are the actions that apply to Ogden Valley to prevent the “red snake” and prevent unnecessary car emissions?

-Plan Ahead
+Plan ahead

 • Follow @UDOTOgdenValley on social media for road status updates